mncavieres/DELVExVHS/xshooter/readme.md

   --every 30 --vsinis 0,10,300 --prefix /tmpl/xshooter/ --step 0.5
 ```

+Note that here the wavelength range must exceed the wavelength covered by the spectra to take
+into account the radial velocity range that will be considered.
+If we wish to allow extreme
+radial velocities we must add a few hundred angstroms here

 3. **Create a config YAML per arm**
    Point RVSpecFit to the template library you just built and set your search ranges.
 Minimal example: